mattbdean/JRAW/README.md

 ## Contributing

-To get started you'll need to create two [reddit OAuth2 apps](https://www.reddit.com/prefs/apps), one script and one installed.
+To get started you'll need to create two [reddit OAuth2 apps](https://www.reddit.com/prefs/apps), one script and one installed, and then create a subreddit.

 To have this done automatically for you, run this command:

 ```sh
 $ ./gradlew :meta:credentials --no-daemon --console plain
 ```

+Your testing account should have at least 100 karma, otherwise you'll run into issues when trying to create a subreddit.

 `lib/src/test/resources/credentials.json`: